area9innovation/fast/gringo/readme.md

 Concretely, strings are written as "string" on a separate line, and then operations are produced verbatim.

+	$"operation"	-> will call addVerbatim with "operation", but match epsilon
+	$$"fakematch"	-> will call addMatched with "fakematch", but match epsilon
+	$term			-> will call addMatched with the string matched by term

 ## TODO

 - Get the grammar for Gringo parsed and compiled instead